divluffy/Sprint-GFS/README.md

 - The user can write to the company and give any comments at any time.
 - The user receives a questionnaire to check the quality of service after each purchase and periodically.

 ### **Admin**:
    #### As an admin, I can :

-- Add meals (delete - edit - hide).
+- Add meals (delete - modify - hide).
 - Add information - pictures - ingredients - meal prices.
 - Add offers or events.
-- Know your daily orders.
+- Know your daily requests.
 - Knowing the completed requests that are under implementation and which have been completed.
-- Statistically deliver meals and profits.
+- Statistically deliver meals and earnings.
-- See user comments and messages.
+- See users' comments and messages.
-- Waiting list for pending orders.
+- Waiting list for pending requests.

-- A map of the places that were requested are points on the map.
+- A map of all the places that were requested, will be points on the map.
 - Confirmation of delivery of meals that are paid upon receipt.
-- Orders awaiting delivery.
+- Orders are waiting for delivery.
-- Notifications system - new order notifications - when the order is finished.
+- Notifications system - New order notifications - when the application is finished.

-- users system analysis.
-- users number.
-- User activity.
+- Users statistics system (number of users - active users - number of requests - visitors).
-- Statistics for orders.
+- Statistics of requests.

-- Add a discount to a meal for a certain period of time.
+- Adding a discount to a meal for a certain period of time.
 - Add and send discount coupons.
 - Determine the pattern of sending coupons to users.